sass/clone-linked-repo/README.md

 * This will recognize both short references (`sass/sass-spec#123`) and full URLs (`https://github.com/sass/sass-spec/pulls/123`).

-* This will ignore issue references.
+* This will ignore references to issues and closed pull requests.

 * If the PR message contains multiple references to a PR from the same repository, this will use the first one.